mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 Congestion control mechanisms are often implemented at the transport layer of the protocol stack, but can also be implemented at the application layer.

 Datagram:
-: Datagrams exist in UDP as well as in QUIC's unreliable datagram extension.
-If not explicitly noted differently, the term datagram in this document refers to a QUIC Datagram as defined in
+: Datagrams exist in UDP as well as in QUIC's unreliable DATAGRAM extension.
+If not explicitly noted differently, the term datagram in this document refers to a QUIC DATAGRAM frame as defined in {{!RFC9221}}.
-{{!RFC9221}}.

 Delay-based or Low-latency congestion control algorithm:
 : A congestion control algorithm that aims at keeping queues, and thus the latency, at intermediary network elements as short as possible.
 Delay-based congestion control algorithms use, for example, an increasing one-way delay as a signal of impending congestion, and adjust the sending rate to prevent continued increases in one-way delay.